Technological advancement is a key story line in the world history of warfare

 In a book entitled The Right War?
 The Conservative Debate on Iraq (2005), the author discusses his support for the American invasion of Iraq.

 The subtitle for the second-mentioned text is: “Intercultural alliance, imperial expansion. and warfare in the early modern world.”
 The book is edited by Wayne E. Lee, professor of history at the University of North Carolina and author of Barbarians and Brothers (2011).

 A blurb explains that Lee’s book is “a sweeping examination of how intercultural interactions between Europeans and [I]ndigenous people influenced nilitary choices and strategic action.

 “Ranging from the Muscovites on the western steppe to the French and English in North America, it analyzes how diplomatic and military systems accommodated the demands and expectations of local peoples, who aided the imperial powers even as they often became subordinated to them.”

 The book describes processes of ethnic soldier mobilization and the interaction of culture and military technology.
 The discussion brings to mind the Crusader attacks on the Baltic states during the early 1200s as described by Andres Kasekamp (2010).

-Kasekamp notes, in A history of the Baltic states (2010), that the Crusaders’ advantage over the natives in those wars was the professionalism of their warrior class and their superior military technology: the crossbow, catapults, seige weapons, and the armoured knight on horseback – which he describes as the equivalent of the tank in modern times.
+Kasekamp notes, in A History of the Baltic States (2010), that the Crusaders’ advantage over the natives in those wars was the professionalism of their warrior class and their superior military technology: the crossbow, catapults, siege weapons, and the armoured knight on horseback – which he describes as the equivalent of the tank in modern times.